Tuesday, September 10, 2024

 Meanwhile before we knew what was going to happen, the humans were working on all sorts of plans in case the coach wasn’t drivable.
 One plan had Kathe flying home without me, another plan had them leaving the coach here in Eugene and driving back home, a third plan was just to drive it as long as we could until the engine failed and then we would deal with the problem later.

-After half a day spent sitting in the drivers lounge they finally told us what we expected, that the DEF sensor head had to be replaced.
+After half a day spent sitting in the driver's lounge, they finally told us what we expected, that the DEF sensor head had to be replaced.
 Only problem with that idea was the that the part we need is out of stock and not available until sometime in October.
 As it happens Warren and Kathy had purchased a DEF sensor two years ago and stored it in case they needed it someday.
 It wasn’t exactly the right part, as the one we needed was an improved version. after another call to Tiffin to find out if we could use the older version, Freightliner agreed to install it.
 There’s no guarantee that it won’t fail too, but hopefully not until the new part is available.
-So thanks to Warren and Kathy we are back on track and will leave tomorrow for the Valley of the Rogue State Park
+So, thanks to Warren and Kathy we are back on track and will leave tomorrow for the Valley of the Rogue State Park

 .